sensu-plugins/sensu-plugins.github.io/development/developer_guidelines.md

 If you wish to track the status of your PR or issue, check out our [waffle.io][12].
 This single location will allow contributors to stay on top of interwinding issues more effectively.
 As the number of repositories grow and issues cross those bounds this will be the main organizational tool for tracking.

 Please do not not abandon your pull request, only you can help us merge it.
 We will wait for feedback from you on your pull request for up to 60 days.
 A lack of feedback in after this may require you to re-open your pull request.

 ## Technical Debt

 For those who don't deal with or understand technical debt, it is debt incurred when designing or developing software.
 All the #FIXME, #HACK, etc littered through a script add up over time, this is your technical debt.

-When working on the code if you see an issue and can't fix it right away then tage it either #YELLOW, #ORANGE, or #RED based upon the below guidelines.
+When working on the code if you see an issue and can't fix it right away then tag it either #YELLOW, #ORANGE, or #RED based upon the below guidelines.
 This will allow yourself or other to come back later when they have some available cycles.

 ### Technical Debt Levels